aistabci/abci-docs/en/docs/system-updates.md

 * Altair Grid Engine has been updated.
 The job queue and job reservations are not preserved.
 Please resubmit your batch job(s).
 Please recreate your reservation(s).
 * Some of [Known Issues](known-issues.md) have been resolved in this update.
 * Reinstalled R (4.1.3) with --enable-R-shlib enabled.
-* The update of Singularity Endpoint has been postponed.
+* The update of ABCI Singularity Endpoint has been postponed.

 ## 2022-05-26